frederic-perez/AmE-dictionary/data/dictionary.md

 __bays__ _n_
 __bazillion__
 __beach__ _v_
+__beachcomb__ _v_ To search for and collect objects such as seashells and driftwood along the seashore.
 __beachhead__ _n_ :four::hammer:
 __bead__ _n_ __4__ :astonished: (Firearms, Gunnery, Ordnance & Artillery) A small metallic knob acting as the sight of a firearm.
 __beadledom__ _n_ A gratuitous or officious display or exercise of authority, as by petty officials.